-Aside from cost savings, many organisations use thin clients for the added cybersecurity.
-For instance, when a public library offers internet access, malware, and many other risks associated with public internet browsing threaten the network.
+Aside from cost savings, many organisations use thin clients for added cybersecurity, like when a public library offers internet access.
+Malware and other risks associated with public internet browsing threaten the network.
 Attackers often target public Wi-Fi access with man-in-the-middle (MitM) attacks, malware, phishing, and numerous other threats.
-Instead of leaving the public network vulnerable to attacks, thin clients, with only a browser available to users, limits risk and reduces the attack surface of the network.
+Instead of leaving the public network vulnerable to attacks, thin clients, with only a browser available to users, limit risk and reduce the network’s attack surface.

 Thin client security offers:

-- A centralised authentication mechanism: Most large enterprises have a heterogeneous network environment where Linux and Windows servers are used for different services.
+- A centralised authentication mechanism: Most large enterprises have a heterogeneous network environment and use Linux and Windows servers for different services.
 Forcing users to use several credentials increases risk as attackers have more opportunities to gain access to usernames and passwords.
 With a thin client environment, users only have one username and password pair.

-- Centralised configuration: A common human-error vulnerability that often gets overlooked is misconfigurations.
-With centralised configurations, administrators need to set up accounts and the environment in one location, reducing the chance of a mistake.
+- Centralised configuration: A commonly overlooked human-error vulnerability is misconfiguration.
+With centralised configurations, administrators set up accounts and the environment in one location, reducing the chance of a mistake.

-- Cloud capable: Virtual environments work well in the cloud, where providers offer plenty of storage space and give users the ability to access their desktop environment from anywhere.
+- Cloud capable: Virtual environments work well in the cloud, where providers offer plenty of storage space and allow users access to their desktop environment from anywhere.
 Cloud environments are also more secure and provide better monitoring, firewall infrastructure, and logging features to identify attacks.

 - Web-based management: Organisations can use thin clients to provide access to the internet with better security than a desktop.
-Thin client computing is often used in organisations such as libraries or internet cafes where the security of your system is vulnerable to numerous strangers on the system.
+Organisations like libraries or internet cafes typically use thin client computing where security is vulnerable to numerous strangers on the system.

 - Reporting: VDI systems include reports and dashboards that let administrators see user activity, storage usage, and configuration management across the environment.
 Better logging and monitoring help administrators keep the network safe.

-The above list consists of the major security benefits in a VDI environment, but there are a few technical reasons why thin clients are more secure.
+The above list illustrates major security benefits of a thin client, but several technical reasons make thin clients more secure.
 Thin clients and a VDI environment have write-protected disk drives, no local storage for malware, and only allow administrators to access environment settings and backups of the desktop environment in case of failure.
-These combined technical aspects greatly reduce the attack surface and risk should the organisation be the target of an attacker.
+These combined technical aspects greatly reduce the attack surface and risk should an attacker target the organisation.